 The Peregrine - Private 1/2 Bath

-The Inn’s most ornate room, the Peregrine, is situated overlooking the backyard garden.
-It has a tall, four poster king bed with a tempurpedic mattress and down comforter.
-The Peregrine has its own half bathroom.
+As the Inn’s most ornate room, the Peregrine is situated on the second floor overlooking the backyard garden.
+It has a tall, four poster California King bed with a Tempur-Pedic mattress and down comforter.
+The Peregrine has its own ensuite half bathroom.
 This room celebrates the conservation of the Peregrine Falcon.

 Peregrine Conservation